join-monster/join-monster/docs/many-to-many.md

 ## Through a Join Table

 Let us allow `Users` to follow one another.
-We'll need to go through a join table for the many-to-many and hence two joins to fetch this field.
-For this we can specify `joinTable`, which is the name of the intermediate join table.
-We also need `sqlJoins`, an array of two functions that generate the `JOIN` conditions, the first joins the parent table to the intermediate, and the second joins the intermediate to the child table.
+We'll need to go through a junction table for the many-to-many and hence two joins to fetch this field.
+For this we can specify `junctionTable`, which is the name of the intermediate join table.
+We also need `sqlJoins`, an array of two functions that generate the `JOIN` conditions, the first joins the parent table to the junction, and the second joins the junction to the child table.

 ```javascript
 const User = new GraphQLObjectType({